glass-dev/glass/CONTRIBUTING.md

 nox -s benchmark -- <revision-to-benchmark>
 ```

 The benchmarks can be used to run a regression test of `glass`.
-These can
+These
 regression tests can be used to compare the performance of two different
 revisions of `glass`.